open-pioneer/trails-openlayers-base-packages/src/packages/coordinate-viewer/README.md

 # @open-pioneer/coordinate-viewer

-This package provides a UI component, to show the actual coordinates at the users current mouse position.
+This package provides a UI component to show the current coordinates at the users current mouse position.

 ## Usage